Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Garden spiders lay their eggs within a silken egg sac-usually in the fall.
 This is the cottony ball or football-shaped sac we often see tucked up inside the spider web, in leaf debris or being carried around by the female spider.
 Sometimes they lay several of these egg sacs, producing as many as 3,000 eggs over a relatively short period of time.
 The female usually dies after laying her eggs, and depending on when they were laid, the eggs hatch into spiderlings in a few weeks or wait until the following spring.

 There are generally two classes of spiders-the web spinner and the hunters.
 Both are extremely beneficial in the garden because of their ability to control pests.
 They prey on many insects including aphids, caterpillars, cucumber beetles, flies, grasshoppers, leafhoppers, moths and thrips.
 Web spinning spiders can create their elaborate webs in as fast as an hour, and they are generally more delicate than spiders that hunt on foot.
-All spiders are very sensitive to lawn and garden chemicals.
-You can help protect them by leaving some organic mulch overwinter or planting a cover crop for the egg sacs.

 Hunting insects, whether by web or on foot, is how spiders make their living.
 They continue to hunt and capture prey (and control pests in the garden) throughout their short lifetimes.
 As for the spider webs, leave them up until they feature an expired female spider and/or an empty egg sac.